Skip to main content

 How come a new property owner needs to get a Prospective Purchaser Agreement?

 A condition of McCormick & Baxter Creosoting Co.'s bankruptcy provided DEQ the authority to approve or deny a property transaction.
-DEQ is using its authority to require a potential new owner to obtain a Prospective Purchaser Agreement to ensure the cleanup remedy remains protective as designed and to provide a substantial public benefit.
+DEQ is using its authority to require any new owner to obtain a Prospective Purchaser Agreement to ensure the cleanup remedy remains protective and to provide a substantial public benefit.

 Will the state receive compensation to recoup the cleanup costs?

 Yes.
 DEQ and EPA have agreed that total compensation will not exceed fair market value of the property, which was last appraised at $2.39 million.
 DEQ reached an agreement with Portland Botanical Gardens to recover 50% of the fair market value – which is $1.195 million – as partial reimbursement for past cleanup costs.
-EPA is separately negotiating with Portland Botanical Gardens to potentially recover an equivalent amount.
+EPA is negotiating a separate federal PPA with Portland Botanical Gardens.

-The draft PPA requires Portland Botanical Gardens to make a $1.195 million payment to DEQ upon taking ownership of the property.
+The state PPA requires Portland Botanical Gardens to make a $1.195 million payment to DEQ upon taking ownership of the property.
 DEQ will release its lien on the property after receiving the payment.

 Will the current property owner, who ran the McCormick & Baxter Creosoting Co., receive any compensation from the property transaction?